Burgundian State: The Court

 The Court of Burgundy was itinerant.
 There was no such thing as a capital, although some towns could have claimed it.
 Dijon was the traditional capital of the Dukes of Burgundy, and it was there Philip the Bold founded the Palace of the Dukes and the Chartreuse of Champmol, which was meant to be a burial place for the dynasty.
 But Philip the Good and his successors preferred to stay in the Netherlands, in towns such as Brussels, Ghent, Bruges, Lille, Arras and Hesdin.

 Around the Duke was his hôtel, the household having in charge the daily life of the Court, following the French model.

 The wealthy Court of Burgundy displayed unprecedented splendor, culminating in the sumptuous wedding of Charles the Bold and Margaret of York, "the wedding of the century", still celebrated in Bruges nowadays every five years.

-Another time for celebrations were the chapters of the Order of the Golden Fleece, were members of the order reunited.
-The order, who promoted chivalry and Christianity, was very influent in Europe.
+Another time for celebrations were the chapters of the Order of the Golden Fleece, where members of the order reunited.
+The order, which promoted chivalry and Christianity, was very influential in Europe.

 The Burgundian Court was also a major artistic center.
-The illustrated manuscripts of the dukes were well renowned, with illuminators such as Jean Miélot, Willem Vrelant, Loyset Liédet or Lieven van Lathem.
-The Early Netherlandish painting appeared thanks to the patronage of the duke of Burgundy: among the most famous of those "Flemish primitives" were Robert Campin, Jan van Eyck, Rogier van der Weyden and Petrus Christus.
-In music, the composers of the Burgundian School were the leading composers in the mid-15th century Europe, such as Guillaume Du Fay, Gilles Binchois and Antoine Busnois.
+The illustrated manuscripts of the dukes were well-renowned; their illuminators included Jean Miélot, Willem Vrelant, Loyset Liédet and Lieven van Lathem.
+Early Netherlandish painting appeared largely thanks to the patronage of the duke of Burgundy: among the most famous of those "Flemish primitives" were Robert Campin, Jan van Eyck, Rogier van der Weyden and Petrus Christus.
+In music, members of the Burgundian School were leading composers of mid-15th century Europe, amongst them musicians Guillaume Du Fay, Gilles Binchois and Antoine Busnois.

 Politics

 Burgundian territories were roughly divided into two parts: Burgundy (Duchy and County) to the South; and the Netherlands to the North.
 The States General of the Netherlands were summoned for the first time on 9 January 1464 in Bruges, with representatives of the three estates from 16 or 17 provinces – giving its name to the Seventeen Provinces.

 One institution was gaining power: the Chancery.
-The chancellor of Burgundy was getting a political role, becoming a chief minister for the dukes.
+The chancellor of Burgundy acquired during this time a political role, becoming something of a chief minister for the dukes.
 Nicolas Rolin was a well-known figure, a recognized patron and the right-hand man of Philip the Good for more than forty years.
 Guillaume Hugonet succeeded him, and was a spokesman for Charles the Bold: he would always express the Duke's political views (of himself as an absolute ruler) by addressing the towns or the States General.

 Military

-Burgundian army assembled soldiers from all the provinces.
+The Burgundian army assembled soldiers from all the provinces.
 It relied on feudal duties, until Charles the Bold decided to modernize it by creating compagnies d'ordonnance, i.e. a regular army, based on the French model.